letsar/binder/README.md

 #### Overrides

-It can be useful to be able to override the initial state or the factory of `StateRef` and `LogicRef` in some conditions:
+It can be useful to be able to override the initial state of `StateRef` or the factory of `LogicRef` in some conditions:
 - When we want a subtree to have its own state/logic under the same reference.
 - For mocking values in tests.

 ##### Reusing a reference under a different scope.

 Let's say we want to create an app where a user can create counters and see the sum of all counters:

 ![Counters][counters]

 We could do this by having a global state being a list of integers, and a business logic component for adding counters and increment them: